 45. If the appellant seeks to discontinue the appeal or the respondent seeks to discontinue their Notice of Contention prior to determination by a Presidential member, that party must lodge and serve on all other parties an Election to Discontinue Proceedings

 46. An appeal or Notice of Contention against a decision of a member is determined by a Presidential member.

 47. The Presidential member may issue directions as to the future conduct of the appeal or Notice of Contention.
-This may include whether further submissions are required and/or whether the matter will proceed to a telephone conference and/or a hearing.
-If the matter proceeds to a telephone conference or hearing the parties will be informed by way of notice.
+This may include whether further submissions are required and/or whether the matter will proceed to an online conference and/or a hearing.
+If the matter proceeds to an online conference or hearing the parties will be informed by way of notice.

 49. If the appeal or Notice of Contention is determined on the papers or the decision is reserved following hearing, the President will advise the parties of the decision in writing as soon as practicable after it is made.
 Where the Presidential member refuses to grant leave to appeal, the reasons for the decision will be given in writing.

 50. The Commission will publish decisions in accordance with section 58 of the PIC Act and rules 131-132 of the PIC Rules.